Skip to main content

 Step 4: Consider the Trend

-Is the HomeReady score rising or falling?
-A market scoring 60 and improving rapidly may be a better entry point than a market scoring 75 and declining.
+Is the PropertyIQ Score rising or falling?
+A market scoring 60 and improving may be a better entry point than one scoring 75 and sliding.
 Check the historical trend on the market detail page.

 Step 5: Assess Your Own Readiness

 No score can override personal financial reality.
 Do you have stable income?
 An emergency fund beyond your down payment?
 Are you planning to stay at least five years?
-If yes, a high HomeReady score is your green light.
-If those answers are uncertain, even the best market conditions will not protect you from the risk of buying before you are ready.
+If yes, a strong PropertyIQ Score and a workable price are your green light.
+If those answers are uncertain, even the best market conditions will not protect you from buying before you are ready.

 The Bottom Line

-The difference between a 98.9 HomeReady score and a 17.0 HomeReady score is not a rounding error.
-It is the difference between buying into strength and buying into weakness.
-The data exists to tell you which side of that line your market falls on.
+The difference between a PropertyIQ Score of 99 and one of 13 is not a rounding error.
+It is the difference between a market expected to outperform its state and one expected to fall behind it.
+Read it alongside the price, and you will know which side of that line your market falls on.
 Use it.

 buyingtiminghousing-marketadvice2026